 The X950H shows no sign of temporary image retention.

 We don't expect VA panels to experience permanent image retention, as the VA panel in our long-term test appears immune.

 The X950H has an impressive response time that results in clear images with very little motion blur.
 However, just like the X950G, there's overshoot in the 0-20% transition, causing some artifacts in dark scenes.

 Update 06/11/2020: There was a mistake in the way we checked for flicker.
 The "Standard", "Vivid", and "Cinema" modes flicker at 120Hz by default, but this is because Motionflow is enabled by default in those modes.
 Disabling it resets the flicker to 720Hz.

-Update 07/06/2020: We previously mentioned to activate the BFI feature, the 'Clearness' slider can be set either at '1' or '2', according to your preference.
+Update 07/06/2020: We previously mentioned that to activate the BFI feature, the 'Clearness' slider can be set to either '1' or '2', according to your preference.
 However, 'Clearness' and 'Smoothness' sliders must be set at '2' for it to work.
 The text and the settings page have been updated.

 The X950H has an optional black frame insertion feature to reduce motion blur.
 To enable it, set Motionflow to 'Custom' and set the Clearness and Smoothness sliders to '2'.
 Note that the Clearness slider needs to be higher than minimum, and when set higher, it decreases the backlight's brightness and changes its amplitude.